BennyTheDev/pipe-specs/README.md

 "[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficiary.

-"[MINT AMOUNT]": The amount to mint as string, between 0 and [LIMIT] (inclusive), given with the deploy function.
+"[MINT AMOUNT]": The amount to mint as hex encoded string, between 0 and [LIMIT] (inclusive), given with the deploy function.

 If the mint amount does not exceed the limit and supply that is left from the deployment, the amount of tokens must be credited to the beneficiary as assigned in [OUTPUT].